galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ### Step 3: Import the Charts Vite Configuration

-Download the charts configuration file <a href="/galaxy-charts/downloads/vite.config.charts.js" download>vite.config.charts.js</a>, and import it into your `vite.config` as follows:
+Download the charts configuration file <a href="/galaxy-charts/downloads/vite.config.charts.js" download>vite.config.charts.js</a>, and import it into your existing `vite.config` (or create a new one) as follows:

 ```bash
 import { defineConfig } from "vite";